RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/memory-management.md

 free memory, then RS depends on the OS processes to kill slaves (but tries to avoid killing masters).

+If a node is low on RAM, RS follows this mitigation flow:

+1. If there are other nodes available, RS migrates shards to other nodes.
+2. If the eviction policy allows eviction, RS causes shards to release memory, which can result in data loss.
+3. If the eviction poilcy does not allow eviction, RS sends out of memory (OOM) messages.
+4. If shards cannot free memory, RS relies on the OS processes to kill slaves, but tries to avoid killing masters.

 We still recommend that you have a monitoring platform that alerts you proactively before a system gets low on RAM.
 Maintaining a properly sized cluster is critical to a healthy RS installation and is a day-to-day